MDEGroup/BiasInRSSE/README.md

+# Introduction

+This repository contains the replication package for the following paper that has been accepted to the Technical Track of the 20th Mining Software Repositories Conference (MSR 2023):

+<b>Dealing with Popularity Bias in Recommender Systems for Third-party Libraries: How far Are We?</b>

+Phuong T. Nguyen, Riccardo Rubei, Juri Di Rocco, Claudio Di Sipio, Davide Di Ruscio<sup>(1)</sup>, Massimiliano Di Penta<sup>(2)</sup>

+<sup>(1)</sup> Università degli Studi dell'Aquila, Italy

+<sup>(2)</sup> Università degli Studi del Sannio Benevento, Italy

-# Popularity bias in Recommender Systems for Software Engineering
+## Popularity bias in Recommender Systems for Software Engineering

 Recommender systems for software engineering (RSSEs) assist software engineers in dealing with a growing information overload when discerning alternative development solutions.